Juwan Howard: Miami Heat (2013–2019)

 On September 28, 2013, the Heat announced a reshuffling of their organization.
 The reshuffling included the announcement that Howard would remain with the Heat, moving officially into an assistant coaching role.
 The assistant coaching position was available after both Chad Kammerer and Keith Askins were moved from coaching to scouting positions.
 This effectively indicated Howard's retirement as a basketball player, as league regulations prohibit one from holding a coaching position while being an active player.
+Howard spent six seasons with the Heat as an assistant coach.
+In his first year, the Heat reached the 2014 NBA Finals in the final year of the LeBron James, Dwyane Wade, and Chris Bosh trio, where they lost to the Spurs in 5 games.
+The Heat went on to make two more playoff appearances in Howard's remaining time as an assistant coach in Miami.

+Howard coached a number of All-Stars while with the Heat, including LeBron James, Dwyane Wade, Chris Bosh, Ray Allen, Jimmy Butler and Bam Adebayo.